box/developer.box.com/guides/search/quick-start/create-metadata-template.md

 # Create a Metadata Template

 There are two ways to create a new metadata template: via the Admin Console or via the API using an Admin access token.
+If you already have a metadata template created you can skip to the next step.

 ## Admin Console